Independent Police Conduct Authority: Effectiveness and criticism

 The IPCA's effectiveness has been the subject of public debate and media coverage since the organisation was reformed in 2007.
 The significant disparity in the size and budget of the IPCA relative to that of New Zealand Police is the most frequently discussed criticism which is thought to hinder the full potential of the IPCA.
 Many past chairpersons of the IPCA have explicitly stated that the authority does not have enough budget or resources to be as effective as it should be.
 While most members of the New Zealand public support increasing the available resources and enforcement powers of the IPCA as a means of ensuring high levels of trust in police.
 For the few matters that the IPCA does investigate, a lack of resources can lead to long response times of several years before the IPCA releases the findings of their investigations.

 The IPCA has no ability to prosecute police or enforce any sanctions, and can only make recommendations by way of official reports, which the police are not obliged to follow or accept.
-A significant number of IPCA complaints are referred back to police, so that police are ones who investigate police, albeit with an IPCA audit of the investigation once it has been concluded - a practice that has received much criticism in the media and academia.
+A significant number of IPCA complaints are referred back to police, so that police are ones who investigate police, albeit with an IPCA audit of the investigation once it has been concluded – a practice that has received much criticism in the media and academia.

 The IPCA does not make all of its findings public, and it is exempt from complying with the Official Information Act (OIA).
 A lack of accountability under the OIA makes it easier for the IPCA to conduct investigations and maintain confidentiality with police and complainants, but it likewise presents challenges in ensuring transparency and open justice.
-In particular, as has been pointed out over the years, the IPCA has found virtually all police involved shooting fatalaties were justifiable however the reasoning behind these conclusions is not known.
+In particular, as has been pointed out over the years, the IPCA has said virtually all fatal shootings by police were justifiable however the reasoning behind these conclusions is not known.